 Nonsteroidal anti-inflammatory drugs, or NSAIDs, are the most effective medications for treating painful menstrual cramps.
 Period cramps are related to an increase in hormone-like substances called prostaglandins.
 These cause the muscle contractions necessary for expelling menstrual fluid from the uterus, but are also associated with inflammation and pain.
 In other words, more prostaglandins equals more severe menstrual cramps.
 Enter NSAIDs: a whole class of drugs devoted to reducing prostaglandin levels in the body.
 Your doctor may offer a prescription-strength NSAID if you have very bad menstrual cramps, but for most women, an over-the-counter NSAID such as ibuprofen (Advil, Motrin) or naproxen (Aleve, Midol) is strong enough.

 Applied heat can provide menstrual pain relief.
 Much of the pain of menstrual cramps is due to strong muscle contractions; some experts even think that the muscles can tighten with enough force to restrict their own blood supply, resulting in pain similar to angina in the heart.
 Since warmth helps to relax tight muscles, many women find that applying heat to the lower abdomen can relieve cramps.
 Hot compresses and electric heating pads are well-suited to this purpose.
 Soaking in a hot bath can also help, and has the added advantage of warming the lower back and inner thighs, which are often affected during painful periods.
+Plus, baths are just great.

 Exercise can help alleviate menstrual cramps pain.
 Unless you’re in too much pain to get up and move around during your period, aerobic exercise such as walking, running, or swimming can ease your cramps by increasing circulation and gently stretching your abdominal muscles.
 Exercise also stimulates the production of endorphins, which act as the body’s natural painkillers.
 Regular aerobic exercise between periods is associated with reduced menstrual pain, too, and some research suggests that if your body is exposed to regular bursts of endorphins, it actually slows down its production of pain-causing prostaglandins.